flochtililoch/covidpass/README.md

 ![CovidPass](https://covidpass.dvlpr.xyz/thumbnail.png)

-This web app offers the ability to add your California Digital Covid Vaccination Certificates as a pass into your Apple Wallet®.
+This web app offers the ability to add your [California Digital Covid-19 Vaccine Record](https://myvaccinerecord.cdph.ca.gov/) as a pass into your Apple Wallet®.
 CovidPass accomplishes this without sending your data to a server and instead only uses a hashed representation for the signing step.

 # Getting started